Or Irritable Bowel Syndrome (IBS)

 - Eat at regular times and not skip meals

 - To eat slowly and chew well

-- To reduce gas-producing foods and habits that may promote laophagia eg. : drink through a straw or chew gum, especially in the presence of bloating and gasces
+- Reduce gas-producing foods and habits that may promote aerophagia (eg: drinking through a straw or chewing gum), especially in the presence of bloating and gas

-- Avoid or reduce gastrointestinal stimulants eg. : caffeine, nicotine, alcohol, especially in the presence of diarrheahée
+- Avoid or reduce gastrointestinal stimulants (eg: caffeine, nicotine, alcohol), especially in the presence of diarrhea

-- To promote the regular practice of physical activity and stress reductions
+- To promote regular physical activity and stress reduction

 Finally, it is important to remember that dietary recommendations should always be personalized in order to meet the specific needs of each individual.

 - Bouthillier, Lise.
 January 2019.
 Diseases of the digestive tract.
 NUT 2047 Clinical nutrition 2.
 Montreal: University of Montreal.al.